Paula Fairfield

-Paula Fairfield is a three-time Emmy Award-winning Canadian sound designer and sound artist, based in Los Angeles.
+Paula Fairfield is a Canadian American sound designer and sound artist, based in Southern California.
 She is best known for her work on the series Game of Thrones.
-She has a total of eleven Emmy nominations, six for Game of Thrones (won in 2015 and 2019), three for Lost, one for The River, and one for the series Lovecraft Country (won 2021).
+She has a BAFTA Award for House of the Dragon (won 2023); and a total of fifteen Emmy nominations: one for Agatha All Along, one for Rings of Power, one for House of the Dragon, one for 3 Body Problem, six for Game of Thrones (won in 2015 and 2019), three for Lost, one for The River, and one for the series Lovecraft Country (won 2021).
 In May 2021, she was awarded an honorary Doctorate of Fine Arts from her alma mater, NSCAD University.
-She also has 5 golden reel awards and 17 nominations for her work from the Motion Pictures Sound Editors guild.
+She also has 5 golden reel awards and 20 nominations for her work from the Motion Picture Sound Editors guild.

 Life in Canada

 Fairfield was born in Halifax, Nova Scotia, in 1961 and grew up in a nearby town called Bridgewater.
 She attended college at the Nova Scotia College of Art and Design University (NSCAD) in the early 1980s studying art history and photography.
 After graduating with a BFA, she moved to Montreal for two years where she worked as an artist and did a training program at the National Film Board of Canada (NFB)'s Studio D. Fairfield then moved to Toronto where she co-managed Charles Street Video, a non-profit centre run by artists.
 Her video and film art was exhibited all over the world and resides in several collections including the National Gallery of Canada.

 Fairfield worked at SoundDogs, the Toronto-based post production sound company.
 She said, "I just wandered in one day and they had just lost their effects guy and they took a chance on me.
 I had a lot to learn, but I loved it."
 This is where she learned how to edit sound and sound design for television and film.